Voidronox/LegendSmith/README.md

 - Voidblade - Custom (Blade of Gilded Void)
 - Glory Handcannon - Glory's Head from WoF (Magical Death Spit)
 - Azurelight - Skirk (Genshin Impact)
+- Staff of Voided Divination - Custom (Staff of Voided Divination)

 # **Note**
 - When renaming weapons, as long as the required name (e.g. Buster Sword) is included in the whole name, the change works. (e.g. VoidBuster Sword, My Needle of Fate, Needle of Dreams and stuff)